MEET THE TEAM

 Conall is our vocal tutor and band tutor.
 He loves to use various genres and types of singing in his lessons so that he can really help students with developing and refining their own style.
 Conall holds a Bachelor of Commercial Music from Massey University, and spends his time passing his vast knowledge on to others while also working on his various musical projects.

 Having graduated from Whitireia with a Bachelor of Applied Arts (Music) in 2013, Callum has been playing in many Wellington bands, performing funk, rock, jazz, blues, and pop around New Zealand.
-Callum has been involved with The Julie Lamb Band since 2012, and reached no. 10 in the New Zealand album charts in 2015, continuing to get airplay through Europe and the USA.
-Callum has been teaching guitar and bass in the Wellington region for the last 4 years.
+Callum has been teaching guitar and bass in the Wellington region for the last 9 years.

-When he’s not teaching drums or guitar, Jordan spends his time drumming in one of New Zealand’s premier heavy metal bands, Of Blackest Oceans.
-Jordan graduated from Whitireia with a Degree in Applied Arts (Music) in 2016, and is now working on his solo EP, consisting of self-composed and recorded/produced music.
-Jordan’s experience and range of knowledge as a teacher makes him an asset to the Apollo Music team, and a highly effective, humble teacher.
-Jordan specialises in teaching drums and guitar.
+When he’s not teaching drums, Jordan (BMus) spends his time drumming in one of New Zealand’s premier pop-punk bands, The Lost Boys.
+Jordan’s experience and range of knowledge as a teacher makes him an asset to the Apollo Music team, and a highly effective, humble drum teacher.

 Rachel’s interest in guitar was sparked when she watched the scene in ‘Back to the Future’ where Marty Mcfly blows everyone away with his talent on the electric guitar.
 With an unstoppable determination to be as good, Rachel graduated from Otago University in 2015 with a Bachelor of Music.